aidacademie/formation_excel/TidyData.md

 # What is Tidy/Long Data?
 “Long data”, often called Tidy Data/Normalized data/Cleaned Data/Unpivoted is generally used to create a pivot table.
-Long data is that the number of column is more than the number of raw.
+Long data is that the number of raw is more than the number of column.
 Wide data is sometimes used (depends on the operation).

 # Tidy Data (Long Form)